Hi, I’m Gerry aka The Branding Evangelist

 My True Calling

-From San Diego to Dubai, with great pride I have dedicated my life to help small business owners around-the-world ‘find the rhythm’ of their brand!
+From San Diego to Australia to Dubai, with great pride I have dedicated my life to help small business owners around-the-world ‘find the rhythm’ of their brand!
 I’m known as The Branding Evangelist because of my passion, enthusiasm, and inspirational message.
 This allows me to effortlessly and authentically connect with diverse audiences.

 My Big Brand is entertaining, engaging, fun and informative.
 What’s more, strategic branding is the only work I’ve done my entire adult life.